Darshan (1967 film): Plot summary

-The film revolves around romantic tale of rich lady with a guesthouse owner.
+The film revolves around the romantic tale of a rich lady with a guesthouse owner.

 Film reception

 In October 2015, the film was screened at Lok Virsa Museum in Pakistan.
 The film is known for its blockbuster music composed by Bashir Ahmed on his own written lyrics and he also sang them as a playback singer.

 This film was a box office hit.